 In the healthcare technology space, CoverMyMeds confirmed 1,500 job cuts as part of a wider reorganisation effort led by its parent company.
 The move reflects shifting priorities and a scaling back of operations, making it one of the more notable workforce reductions outside of core Big Tech and semiconductor sectors this year.

-Cloud & SaaS and E-commerce Account for Over Half of Global Tech Layoffs
+Cloud & SaaS and E-commerce with the Most Tech Layoffs

-Roughly 3,100 roles have been cut so far in 2026 across three major social media companies: Meta, Pinterest, and X. Meta accounts for the largest share, with around 2,400 layoffs, largely in teams being realigned to prioritise AI and efficiency initiatives, including Reality Labs.
+Roughly 12,147 roles have been cut so far in 2026 across five major social media companies including Meta, Pinterest, and X. Meta accounts for the largest share, with around 10,400 layoffs, largely in an effort to offset massive investment in AI.
+Snapchat developer, Santa Monica-based Snap Inc., also announced mass layoffs, eliminating roughly 1,000 roles, saying AI would be reducing repetitive tasks.
 Pinterest has cut 677 employees, focusing on streamlining operations and investing in AI-driven advertising and content tools.
 X (formerly Twitter) saw about 20 layoffs as part of wider cost-control and organisational adjustments.

 Artificial intelligence and automation have emerged as a major factor in tech workforce reductions in 2026.
-As of early April, 38,088 tech jobs have been cut worldwide due to AI-linked restructuring, accounting for nearly half of all global layoffs reported so far this year.
+As of early April, 69,408 tech jobs have been cut worldwide due to AI-linked restructuring, accounting for more than half of all global layoffs reported so far this year.

 Oracle stands at the centre of this trend, with all 25,254 of its layoffs in 2026 effectively tied to AI.
 However, these cuts are not the result of AI systems directly replacing workers at scale.
 Instead, they stem from the company’s aggressive push to fund its expanding AI infrastructure ambitions.
 In practice, this creates a double impact: employees are being laid off not because AI is already doing their jobs, but because the company is cutting costs to finance the buildout of the very systems that will eventually do so.